 Domestic news service Nikkei reported on 31st July that, according to an official with the city's police force, Karpeles is being investigated for allegedly using dummy exchange accounts with fictitious bitcoin balances to meet customer orders.

-A report from April suggested that many of the reportedly stolen bitcoins were gone by mid-May 2013.
+from April suggested that many of the reportedly stolen bitcoins were gone by mid-May 2013.

 Police also suspect that Karpeles may have misappropriated actual bitcoins deposited by users, allegations that could lead to embezzlement charges.
 Local authorities formally opened their investigation into Mt Gox last year.

 A representative from US law firm Baker & Mackenzie, which had previously represented the embattled exchange, told CoinDesk it is no longer representing the company.